VHRanger/nodevectors/README.md

 - If you are using GraRep, keep the default embedder (TruncatedSVD) and keep the order low (1 or 2 at most).

-## Using as preprocessing to visualize large graphs
+## Preprocessing to visualize large graphs

 You can use our algorithms to preprocess data for algorithms like [UMAP](https://github.com/lmcinnes/umap) or T-SNE.
 You can first embed the graph to 16-400 dimensions then use these embeddings in the final visualization algorithm.